 The Company recognizes compensation expense relating to share-based payments based on the fair value of the equity instrument issued and records such expense in selling and administrative expenses in the Company's Consolidated Condensed Statements of Operations.
-The number of shares to be issued is determined by dividing the specified dollar value of the award by the market value per share on the grant date.
-The Company's stock compensation expense was \$93 for the three months ended March 28, 2020 and \$157 for the three months ended March 30, 2019.
+The Company's stock compensation expense was \$71 and \$93 for the three months ended March 27, 2021 and March 28, 2020, respectively.